Yaremadzulynsky/INFUMS/README.md

 CURRENTLY A WORK IN PROGRESS!
 # [Integrated Navigation and Flight UAV Monitoring System (INFUMS)](https://www.projectinfums.com/)

-Welcome to the INFUMS repository.
-This project is a comprehensive data streaming initiative designed to enhance drone operations through robust data logging, real-time tracking, and global communication capabilities.
-This repository contains all the necessary code, CAD files, documentation, and operations manual.

-# Infrastructure Flow

-# Table of Contents

-# INFUMS: Integrated Navigation and Flight UAV Monitoring System

-Welcome to the INFUMS repository.
-This project aims to enhance drone operations through comprehensive data streaming, robust data logging, real-time tracking, and global communication capabilities.

 ## Table of Contents

 - [About](#about)